openml/openml-python/doc/extensions.rst

 the `Extension` interface should always be leading, here we list some additional information and best practices.
 The `Sklearn Extension API :class:`openml.extensions.sklearn.SklearnExtension.html` is a good example to follow.
-Note that most of the methods to be implemented are relatively simple, and can be done in several lines of code.
+Note that most methods are relatively simple and can be implemented in several lines of code.

 * General setup (required)
   * :meth:`can_handle_flow`: Takes as argument an OpenML flow, and checks